 Photo: Suhail Skindar Sofi / Wikimedia Commons

 Dal Lake is among the most popular lakes in Jammu and Kashmir, which is popularly known as “The Jewel in the Crown of Kashmir”.
 Encompassing an area of 18 square kilometres, this beautiful body of water is flanked by the towering Pir Panjal mountains.
-It is also a centre of tourism, famous for its houseboats, floating gardens and shikara rides.
+Dal lake in December becomes a centre of tourism, famous for its houseboats, floating gardens and shikara rides.
 The lake is further divided into four basins, each providing a different view of the splendour of Srinagar.
 The floating market is one of the main draws, where vendors sell fresh goods from boats.

 Location: Srinagar